-YEC 1382 ‘unittie’ is currently loaned to a few members of the group and currently resides at the Geoffrey Briddon Building in Darley Dale.
-1382 is currently being restored with help from the group.
-When the loco was first acquired it hadn’t run in 20 years and was looking a bit worse for wear, however within roughly 72 working hours the loco was running and moving under its own power.
-It was then decided that a full restoration would be undertaken.
-Currently the loco’s cosmetic work is close to completion.
+YEC 1382, works No.2872, is currently being purchased by 3 members of the group.
+1382 was the first loco restoration the group got involved with.
+Because of this 1382 is the flagship of the group and is depicted on our logo.
+When the loco was first acquired it hadn’t run in 20 years and was looking a bit worse for wear.
+However within roughly 72 working hours the loco was running and moving under its own power.
+Once the loco had been fully assesed it was decided that a full restoration would be undertaken.

 Jean is a sister loco to Betty and also worked for the Oxfordshire ironstone company and currently resides at Rocks by Rail in Cottesmore.
 Again the loco needed its lining and the owner asked if our resident painter could line Jean as well.
 So in late 2016 some work began and is currently still progressing, hopefully Jean will be looking as good as Betty in the near future.